-- 1. Elucidate the importance of soil exploration for major construction projects. - 2.
+- 1. Evaluate the importance of soil exploration for major construction projects. - 2.
 Analyze and design shallow foundations. - 3.
-Analyze the capacity of pile as single and in group. - 4.
-Exposure to well foundations and tunnels. - 5.
-Introduce the suitability of miscellaneous foundations like cofferdams
+Analyze the capacity of pile as single and in group.

-- 1. Decide the suitability of soil strata for different projects. - 2.
+- 1. Examine the suitability of soil strata for different projects. - 2.
 Design shallow foundations deciding the bearing capacity of soil. - 3.
 Analyze and design the pile foundation. - 4.
 Analyze well foundation and tunnels. - 5.
 Apply theoretical concepts related to analysis of other miscellaneous foundations.